 Head Activity Coordinator: €100

-There are only Head Coordinators in Family Camp and is a coordinator, usually a returnee, selected by the Ast.
+There are only Head Coordinators in TECS Camp Puerto and is a coordinator, usually a returnee, selected by the Ast.
 Director of Language Camps.
 The bonus is ONLY for doing responsibilities very well as judged by Camp Director and it is not guaranteed.
 The bonus is only for a coordinator who has worked 6/8 weeks in TECS Camp Puerto.

-This will involve coming a week earlier than other coordinators, arrival: 11th June, and involve getting everything ready for the management training week.
+This will involve coming a week earlier than other coordinators, arrival: 13/14th June, and involve getting everything ready for the management training week.
 Often this position is filled by all year round TECS staff.
 This bonus is only given to non-year round TECS staff.
 If they were not year round staff, they would be paid 4 extra days, beginning the 20th of June.